top of page

 Sue Paterson

 The High Falls Conservancy interviewed Sue Paterson just after her ninetieth birthday and her sale of the building which houses her antique store, The Barking Dog, and just before she departed for the west coast for her seventy-second high school reunion.
-We began by asking how long she has lived in High Falls.

 World Traveler